153rd Belmont Stakes Betting

 Fillies don't run in the Belmont Stakes often, but they do from time to time.
-With the Triple Tiara becoming less and less notable as time goes on, you'll sometimes see a filly get off of that trail and run in the Belmont instead.
+With the Triple Tiara becoming less and less notable as time goes on, you'll sometimes see a filly get off that trail and run in the Belmont instead.
 A total of 23 fillies have run in the Belmont Stakes with three winning it.
-Rags To Riches in 2007 was the last filly to win the Belmont Stakes.
+Rags to Riches was the last filly to win the Belmont Stakes in 2007.

 ||Irad Ortiz Jr.

 ||Jose Valdivia Jr.